Learn More

 Apply for Benefits

-To apply for a Plan for Achieving Self-Support ( PASS), contact your local PASS Cadre.
+To apply for a Plan to Achieve Self-Support (PASS), contact your local PASS Cadre.

-Various community-based organizations provide staff to work with people concerning a range of options on state, federal, public, and private health and income programs.
-Counseling about benefits, as a community service, is an emerging field of expertise with different levels of services available.
-Some organizations may work with specific populations while others work with individuals with any type of disability.
+Various community-based organizations guide people through state, federal, public, and private health and income programs.
+Some organizations may work with specific populations while others work with people with any type of disability.
+Here are a few examples

 Goodwill Industries services range from personal evaluation and office skills training to career counseling, childcare, and transportation.
-Some of these centers conduct Benefits Planning Assistance and Outreach for Social Security and Medicare beneficiaries related to work activity.
+Some Goodwill Industries centers also do benefits planning for people who get SSI, SSDI, and Medicare.
+Find locations at www.Goodwill.org, or by calling (voice) 1-800-466-3945.